Towards Weakly Supervised Text-to-Audio Grounding: Phrase-level Weakly-supervised Text-to-audio Grounding

 \section{Phrase-level Weakly-supervised Text-to-audio Grounding}

 In phrase-level WSTAG, $\mathbf{\hat{y}}$ in \Cref{eq:weakly_supervised_learning} is still the frame-phrase similarity $\mathrm{s}_\mathrm{fp}$ but $\Tilde{\mathbf{y}}$ is the clip-phrase similarity $\mathrm{s}_\mathrm{cp}$.
 Phrase-level WSTAG is a combination of SSTAG and WSSED.
-SSTAG uses the frame-level labels for training.
+SSTAG uses frame-level labels for training.
 Phrase-level WSTAG adapts the SSTAG framework to clip-level labels.
 As \Cref{fig:sampling_tagging_WSTAG} shows, a training data sample contains an audio clip and $N$ phrases.
 Similar to sentence-level WSTAG, $\mathrm{s}_\mathrm{cp}$ is calculated:

-Similar to WSSED, the training loss is the clip-level binary cross entropy (BCE) loss between $ \mathrm{s}_\mathrm{cp}$ and the label $y$:
+Similar to WSSED, the training loss is the clip-level binary cross entropy (BCE) loss between $ \mathrm{s}_\mathrm{cp}$ and the label $y \in \{0, 1\}^N$:

 However, phrases from the caption corresponding to the audio (positive phrases) are not enough for training.
-Since $y$ for positive phrases are 1, the model will trivially predict probabilities close to 1 if only positive phrases are used for training.
+Since $y$ for positive phrases is 1, the model will trivially predict probabilities close to 1 if only positive phrases are used for training.
 In contrast, in SSTAG there are negative frame-phrase pairs (the phrase is not present in the frame) so strong labels contain 0.
 In WSSED, the clip-level labels of an audio clip also contain 0 for absent events.
 Therefore, negative phrases, i.e., phrases not present in the audio, are necessary for phrase-level WSTAG.

 A straightforward approach to negative phrase sampling is to randomly sample phrases from other captions.
-However, it is very probable that such phrases are not negative for the audio (we call them ``\textbf{false negative phrases}'').
-As a matter of fact, a preliminary analysis shows that over 5\% of all phrases describe the sound of man speaking.
-If an audio clip contains the sound of a man speaking, it is very likely that phrases describing the same event are sampled as negative ones when the number of sampled phrases becomes large.
+However, such phrases are probably not negative for the audio (we call them ``\textbf{false negative phrases}'').
+A preliminary analysis shows that over 5\% of all phrases describe the sound of male speech.
+If an audio clip contains the sound of a man speaking, phrases describing the same event are likely sampled as negative ones when the number of sampled phrases becomes large.
 Therefore, we propose advanced \textbf{sampling strategies} namely similarity- and clustering-based sampling in \Cref{subsec:advanced_sampling}, to ensure that sampled phrases are truly negative.
-In addition, to further enhance the label quality and provide frame-level supervision in weakly-supervised setting, we propose \textbf{self-supervision} where a pre-trained WSTAG model with the same architecture guides training.
+In addition, to further enhance the label quality and provide frame-level supervision in the weakly-supervised setting, we propose \textbf{self-supervision} where a pre-trained WSTAG model with the same architecture guides training.